s2tephen/s2tephen.github.io/about.md

 ## About me

-I recently graduated from the Massachusetts Institute of Technology, where I concentrated in [Comparative Media Studies](//cms.mit.edu), essentially creating my own major that blended computer science, design, and the social sciences.
-There, I did research with the [MIT Media Lab](//media.mit.edu) and the [MIT Game Lab](//gamelab.mit.edu) and worked at the school newspaper, [*The Tech*](//thetech.com), as its online media and interactives editor.
+I am a freelance digital product designer and front-end developer with a focus in data visualization and interactive media.
+In 2015 I graduated from MIT's [Comparative Media Studies](//cms.mit.edu) program, creating my own major that blended computer science, interaction design, and the social sciences.

-I was born in Los Angeles, but I grew up in Hong Kong and currently live in Boston.
-I am now seeking a full-time position as a digital product designer or front-end developer, particularly in news and media.
-You can see my technical qualifications and previous work experience on [my resume](/resume/).
+I was born in Los Angeles, but grew up in Hong Kong and now live in Boston.
+I am currently seeking a full-time position in the San Francisco Bay Area or on a remote team.
+You can see my technical qualifications and previous job experience on [my resume](/resume/).

 ## Contact

-The best way to get in touch with me is through Twitter at [@s2tephen](//twitter.com/s2tephen).
+The easiest way to get in touch with me is through Twitter at [@s2tephen](//twitter.com/s2tephen).
 You can also shoot me an email at [ssuen@mit.edu](mailto:ssuen@mit.edu), if you're not into the whole brevity thing.
-I am available to meet over Skype/Google Hangout or IRL in the Boston area.
+I am availablle to meet over Skype/Google Hangout or IRL if we happen to be in the same city.

 ## Colophon